amatiasq/amatiasq.com/src/pages/career/2022-primer.md

   - Self motivation
 ---

-Youtube channel Primer [Learning needed][1] some help adapting Unity Game Engine for video production.
+Youtube channel [Primer Learning][1] needed some help adapting Unity Game Engine for video production.
 Together we investigated the main issues, then designed and developed a set of tools that would provide solutions for each one of the sharp edges.

 We ended up with a system allows to programatically define a sequence of events, as it was integrated with Unity Timeline so we could preview the video as we were producing it, scrubbing back and forward freely.